zderApfel/RoU/README.md

 * Loyalty: Represents a mercenary's loyalty to the cause
 * Cowardice [CONFIDENTIAL]: The liklihood that the NPC will flee from combat when damaged or threatened. *HINT: This decreases significantly when an NPC is armed.*

-### Legendary Attributes [CONFIDENTIAL]

-For any attribute that's at level 20, you can continue training that attribute with a 1% chance (No luck scaling) to gain a legendary attribute.
-Only one legendary attribute can be acquired per character, and cannot be removed.

-* Hand-to-Hand Expert (Melee) - All attacks can be parried

-* Terra Shooter (Shooting) - 20% chance not to consume ammo for MOST guns

-* Untappable Reserves (Health) - Infinite Stamina

-* Cracked Egg (Mind) - You gain the ability to double jump

-* Silver Tongue (Charisma) - All social checks automatically succeed

-(Luck does not have a legendary attribute, as it is hidden and cannot be trained)

 ### Passive Activites

 During an exploration phase where they're not doing anything, you can select a passive activity for a merc to do: